ShengdingHu/shengdinghu.github.io/_pages/about.md

 # Awards

 ### Master
+- National Scholarship 2021.
+  *The only one to win this adwards as a master student.*
 ### Bachelor
 - Academic Excellence Award in 2016-2017 , 2017-2018, 2018-2019.
 - Good reading scholarship in 2018-2019 year.